Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Conclusion

-\begin{acks} This publication has been partially supported by the ScaDS.AI Center for Scalable Data Analytics and Artificial Intelligence, funded by the Federal Ministry of Education and Research of Germany and by the S\"achsische Staatsministerium f\"ur Wissenschaft, Kultur und Tourismus, by a Research Fellowship for Harrisen Scells from the Alexander von Humboldt Foundation, and by the OpenWebSearch.eu project, funded by the European Union (GA~101070014).
-We would also like to thank Shuai Wang for providing us with run files and additional insight about of their reproduction efforts~\cite{wang:2023}. \end{acks}
+\begin{acks} This work has been partially funded by the German Federal Ministry of Research, Technology, and Space (BMFTR) under Grant \textnumero~\texttt{01IS24077B}; by the ScaDS.AI Center for Scalable Data Analytics and Artificial Intelligence, funded by the BMFTR and by the Sächsische Staatsministerium für Wissenschaft, Kultur und Tourismus under Grant \textnumero~\texttt{ScaDS.AI}; by a Research Fellowship for Harrisen Scells from the Alexander von Humboldt Foundation; and by the OpenWebSearch.eu project, funded by the European Union (GA~101070014).
+We thank Shuai Wang for providing us with run files and additional insight about of their reproduction efforts~\cite{wang:2023}. \end{acks}